 The Career Outlook for CRNAs

 According to the Bureau of Labor Statistics (BLS), employment of nurse anesthetists is projected to grow 45% from 2020 to 2030, much faster than the average for all occupations.
 This growth is due to an aging population, an increased emphasis on preventative care, and expanding healthcare coverage.

-Also according to the BLS, the median annual wage for nurse anesthetists was $205,770 in May 2022.
+Also according to the BLS, the median annual CRNA salary was $205,770 in May 2022.
 This is significantly higher than the median wage for a registered nurses at $89,010.
 Click here to learn more about the differences between RN and CRNA!

 Where to Find More Information on CRNA Careers